 Persimmons – The American persimmon is native to the southeast part of the country and can be found wild there, along with California and a few other southwestern states.
 Persimmons are a delicious fruit that need to be eaten when very soft and ripe, otherwise they are extremely sour and bitter.
 Make persimmon cake or cookies with your foraged persimmons, or simply eat them as they are.

 Elderberries – Elderberries are popular right now because of their immense medicinal value.
 They are also edible, but are best cooked in order to avoid any stomach upset.
 They are easy to forage for in many parts of the world.
-Make an immune boosting elderberry syrup, or try elderberry mead, soda, or fermented honey.
+Make an immune boosting elderberry syrup and tincture, or try elderberry mead, soda, or fermented honey.
 They can also be included in a medicinal herbal tea blend.